 10.Make sure she’s in a calm state

 The labor and delivery room can sometimes get a little chaotic, with nurses coming in and out.
 Give her that calm and peace that she needs at this moment.
-Play a calming song, ask her what you can do for her and provide a peaceful environment.
+Play a calming song, ask her what you can do for her and provide a peaceful and relaxing environment.

 11. Play music in the background